Classic Car Club of America

-The Classic Car Club of America (CCCA) is an organization founded in 1952 to celebrate the grand automobiles of the prewar period.
-At the time, the vehicles covered by the club were considered too modern to be of any interest by such organizations as the Antique Automobile Club of America and despite their often stupendous cost when new, were considered practically worthless.
+The Classic Car Club of America (CCCA) is an organization founded in 1952 with a goal of celebrating the automobiles of the prewar period.
+At the time, the vehicles covered by the club were considered too modern to be of any interest by such organizations as the Antique Automobile Club of America.

 Currently, the CCCA membership vehicles are among the most valuable on the market.

 Definition of a Classic car

 In the words of the CCCA: